oracle/coherence-go-client/examples/README.md

 go run indexes/main.go
 ```

-### <a name="rest"></a> Basic REST Server
+### <a name="rest"></a> Basic REST server

-This example starts a listener on port localhost:8888 which provides a basic REST API providing POST, GET, PUT and DELETE operations against a NamedMap
+This example starts a listener on port localhost:17268 which provides a basic REST API providing POST, GET, PUT and DELETE operations against a NamedMap.

 Source code: [rest/main.go](rest/main.go)